igorkovalchuk/ua_taxes/README.md

 ua taxes
 ========

-Taxes for private entrepreneurs in Ukraine
+Taxes for private entrepreneurs in Ukraine before the 2016.
+So now this calculation isn't actual.

 taxes1.html (SPD FOP as an employer)